tenequm/cascadepay/README.md

 ## Built For

-This project is built for the [Colosseum Cypherpunk Hackathon](https://colosseum.org) and integrates with the x402 payment infrastructure.
+This project is built for the [x402 Solana Hackathon](https://solana.com/x402/hackathon) and integrates with the x402 payment infrastructure.

 **Target integrations:** PayAI, Coinbase CDP, x402 facilitators